lummax/librcimmixcons/README.md

 The tool `Memcheck` from `Valgrind` is supported using the macros VALGRIND_MALLOCLIKE_BLOCK und VALGRIND_FREELIKE_BLOCK internally.
 Please build using the feature `valgrind`.
-This is not enabled by default as it introduces some overhead do determine freed objects after collection due to how Immix works.
+This is not enabled by default as it introduces some overhead to determine freed objects after collection due to how Immix works.

 ```